'Feminist' foreign policy — what does that mean? | DW | 23.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Annalena Baerbock is Germany's first female foreign minister.
 According to the new government's coalition agreement, she wants to pursue a "feminist foreign policy."
-But opinions differ as to what that actually entails.
+But opinions differ as to what that actually means.

 Female foreign ministers on the job: Norway's Anniken Scharning Huitfeldt and Germany's Annalena Baerbock